neoneye/newton-commander-browse/README.md

 When you open a tab in the UI then a browse-worker process is started.

-When you kill a tab in the UI then a browse-worker process is killed.
+When you close a tab in the UI then a browse-worker process is killed.

 If a browse-worker process hangs forever then it doesn't affect the parent process (Newton Commander).